A bit better: Variants of duality in geometric algebras with degenerate metrics: Geometry duality: the double nature of geometric primitives in PGA

 \myboldhead{Historical remarks} This relation of rigid body mechanics to 3D projective line geometry were established by Eduard Study in his ground-breaking work \cite{study03}.
 He gave the two types of bivectors the suggestive names \textit{kineme} and \textit{dyname}, and also introduced the terms \emph{spear} and \emph{axis}.

 For a fuller discussion of rigid body mechanics in (euclidean and non-euclidean) PGA see (\cite{gunnthesis}, Ch.
 8 and 9.

-\subsection{Dual euclidean space}
+\subsubsection{Dual euclidean space}

 The dual algebra $G^*$ can be considered in its own right, as the point-based algebra $\pdclal{n}{0}{1}$.
 In this respect, it models the metric relationships in \emph{dual euclidean space} (DES).
-A full discussion of DES lies outside the scope of this article.
-An introduction to DES and this research can be found in Ch.
+An introduction to DES and scientific applications can be found in Ch.
 10 of \cite{gunnthesis}.
-It is obtained by dualizing all steps of the construction of euclidean space (ES) within projective space.
+DES is obtained by dualizing euclidean space (ES) within projective space.
 Example: The absolute quadric of ES is the ideal plane and all its points and lines, DES features a single ideal point and all its planes and lines.
-If we think of ES as the result of expanding a sphere until it becomes a flat plane, DES arises in the opposite process, whereby the curvature in concentrated in a point.
-In the framework of Riemannian's "empirical space" program (1855), whereby the metric properties of space are to be determined by empirical observation, it fills a hole in the \quot{circle of geometries} consisting of euclidean and the classical non-euclidean geometries of hyperbolic and elliptic space.
-The chapter includes an overview of research in the last hundred years devoted phenomena revealing the metric properties of DES.
+If we think of ES as the result of expanding a sphere until it becomes a flat plane, DES arises in the opposite process, whereby the space contracts until all curvature is concentrated in a point.

+In his habilitation speech (1855) Bernard Riemannian announced his ground-breaking "empirical space" program (1855), whereby the metric properties of space are to be determined by empirical observation.
+DES fills a hole in the \quot{circle of geometries} available for this empirical determination.
+The classical geometries of constant curvature (hyperbolic, euclidean, elliptic) are traditionally located on a real line parametrized by their curvature.
+By adding DEG (corresponding to curvature $\infty$), this line can be bent to a closed, self-dual circle (the "one-point compactification" of the line) that opens up a whole new world of metric relationships available to scientific inquiry.

+This chapter in \cite{gunnthesis} includes an overview of research in the last hundred years devoted to preliminary results of the applications of DES in this way in the last 100 years.
 See for example \cite{adams80}, \cite{adams96}, \cite{lehrs2014} (especially Ch.
-9), \cite{thomas09}.
-What all this research has in common is that DES is brought into relationship with ES, neither is studied exclusively for itself.
-The availability of a double algebra approach where ES and DES are \emph{equal citizens} represents an important piece of infrastructure for this research agenda.
+9), \cite{thomas09}, \cite{diener2021}.
+In almost all of this research, DES is considered as an active partner of ES, neither alone seems to provide the necessary framework.
+This naturally lends itself to a double algebra approach where ES and DES are \emph{equal citizens} and represents an important infrastructure tool for this research agenda.

 In short, having direct access to the point-based as well as plane-based algebra serves not just mathematical and pedagogical goals, but also important scientific ones.